ecdysisxyz/StableCredit/README.md

 #### Credit Scoring
 The protocol calculates credit scores based on transaction history, which influences voting power.

+## User Perspectives

+### General User
+- **Functionality:** Can deposit, borrow, repay, and withdraw funds.
+- **Stablecoin Issuance:** Issue stablecoins by providing ETH as collateral.
+- **Loan Application:** Apply for loans based on credit score.

+### Voting-Eligible User
+- **Functionality:** Can vote on loan applications, unfreeze proposals.
+- **Voting Power:** Determined by transaction history.
+- **Loan Votes:** Participate in voting for or against loan applications.
+- **Unfreeze Votes:** Vote to unfreeze users based on community consensus.

+### Voting-Eligible Super User
+- **Functionality:** Can propose governance token mint for lending pool procurement/reward and freeze actions, and vote on them.
+- **Staking:** Stake governance tokens to gain voting power and participate in governance.
+- **Mint Votes:** Initiate proposals to mint governance tokens and can vote.
+- **Freeze Votes:** Initiate proposals to freeze users and can vote.

+### Incentivized User
+- **Functionality:** Eligible for rewards based on timely loan repayments.
+- **Rewards:** Receive additional governance tokens for successful and timely loan repayments.
+- **Credit Score Improvement:** Boost credit score through timely repayments.

 ## Contracts

 ### Main Bundle

 #### Initializer.sol
-This contract initializes the protocol with the name, symbol, and decimals for the stablecoin.
-It also sets up the fee rate, minimum collateralization ratio, and integrates the PriceConsumer for fetching the latest ETH price.
+- **Purpose:** Initializes the protocol with the stablecoin's name, symbol, and decimals.
+- **Setup:** Configures the fee rate, minimum collateralization ratio, and integrates the PriceConsumer for fetching the latest ETH price.

 #### CDPOperations.sol
-This contract handles the core operations of the protocol, including deposit, borrow, repay, withdraw, redeem, and sweep functions.
-It also updates the priority registry based on the individual collateralization ratios.
+- **Purpose:** Handles core operations including deposit, borrow, repay, withdraw, redeem, and sweep functions.
+- **Functionality:** Manages individual collateralization ratios and updates the priority registry.

 #### ERC20Functions.sol
-This contract provides the basic ERC-20 functions including transfer, approve, transferFrom, balanceOf, allowance, name, symbol, decimals, and totalSupply.
-Transfer and transferFrom also handle reputation data.
+- **Purpose:** Provides basic ERC-20 functions like transfer, approve, transferFrom, balanceOf, allowance, name, symbol, decimals, and totalSupply.
+- **Additional Features:** Integrates reputation data handling in transfer and transferFrom functions.

 #### Freeze.sol
-This contract allows staked users to propose and vote on freezing other users.
-If a user is frozen, the credit scores of users who transacted with the frozen user are reduced by 10%.
+- **Purpose:** Allows staked users to propose and vote on freezing other users.
+- **Impact:** Freezing a user reduces the credit scores of users who transacted with them by 10%.

 #### SubmitLoanApplication.sol
-This contract handles the submission and voting process for loan applications.
-It calculates voting power based on past transaction amounts.
+- **Purpose:** Manages the submission and voting process for loan applications.
+- **Voting Power Calculation:** Based on past transaction amounts.

 #### Unfreeze.sol
-This contract allows staked users to propose and vote on unfreezing frozen users.
+- **Purpose:** Allows staked users to propose and vote on unfreezing frozen users.

 #### Lend.sol
-This contract manages the lending pool, allowing users to mint new governance tokens and withdraw based on their share of the total credit score.
-It also handles loan repayment and rewards users for successful repayments.
+- **Purpose:** Manages the lending pool, minting new governance tokens, and user withdrawals based on credit scores.
+- **Loan Repayment:** Handles loan repayments and rewards users for successful repayments.

 ### Governance Token Bundle

 #### GovernanceToken.sol
-This contract implements a governance token that can be staked to gain voting power.
-Users can vote to freeze or unfreeze other users.
+- **Purpose:** Implements a governance token that can be staked to gain voting power.
+- **Voting:** Users can vote to freeze or unfreeze other users.

 #### Stake.sol
-This contract allows users to stake their governance tokens for a period of 4 years.
+- **Purpose:** Allows users to stake their governance tokens for a period of 4 years.
+- **Staking Benefits:** Increases voting power and participation in governance.

 #### Initializer.sol
-This contract initializes the governance token with the name, symbol, and decimals.
+- **Purpose:** Initializes the governance token with the name, symbol, and decimals.

 ### Storage

 #### Schema.sol (Main Bundle)
-This library defines the data structures used by the main protocol, including user data, loan applications
+- **Purpose:** Defines data structures used by the main protocol.
+- **Data Types:** User data, loan applications, mint proposals.

 #### Storage.sol (Main Bundle)
-This library provides storage access for the main protocol's state.
+- **Purpose:** Provides storage access for the main protocol's state.

 #### Schema.sol (Governance Bundle)
-This library defines the data structures used by the governance protocol, including balances, allowances, staked balances, voting power, and votes.
+- **Purpose:** Defines data structures used by the governance protocol.
+- **Data Types:** Balances, allowances, staked balances, voting power, votes.

 #### Storage.sol (Governance Bundle)
-This library provides storage access for the governance protocol's state.
+- **Purpose:** Provides storage access for the governance protocol's state.

 ## Architecture
 The protocol is built using a modular architecture, where each functionality is encapsulated in a separate contract.
 This approach allows for easier maintenance and upgrades.